 The degree is targeted at high quality students with a strong background in Finance or Financial Economics.
 In particular, students are eligible for admission if they have obtained the equivalent of at least a 2.1 grade in:

 - an honours degree in Finance in which Finance formed a substantial component

 - an honours degree in Economics, or in which Economics formed a substantial component and that includes modules in finance - corporate finance, international macroeconomics or international finance or modules with the equivalent content

 - a postgraduate conversion course such as a Higher Diploma in Finance or similar

 Applicants with a high 2.2 in an undergraduate Economics or Finance degree, but with 2.1 standard in key modules, may also be eligible and will be considered on a case-by-case basis by the Admissions Director.

 Minimum English language requirements: IELTS: 6.5 minimum overall score or equivalent.
 Please visit Maynooth University International Office website for further information about English language and other requirements for international students.
 The requirements specified are applicable for both EU and non-EU international applicants.

 Students without the above qualifications may wish to apply for the two-year MSc Economic and Financial Risk Analysis (MHH68), the first year of which provides the modules necessary to prepare students for the advanced second year material.

-The course is structured to be stimulating and challenging.
-Students take core modules in Microeconomics, Macroeconomics, Econometrics and Financial Economics.
-Students can also take specialised field modules that may include Financial Risk Analysis, Advanced Derivatives, Empirical Finance, International Finance, Corporate Finance and Market Microstructure.
-The programme also requires students to undertake a research thesis or a three-month Work Placement during the Summer term.
+The course is designed to be stimulating and challenging.
+Students take core modules in Microeconomics, Macroeconomics and Econometrics in the first semester.
+In the second semester, students take specialised field modules that include Financial Risk Analysis, Advanced Derivatives and Empirical Finance.
+The summer term of the second year is spent on either a three-month Work Placement or completing a research thesis.

 Online application only http://www.pac.ie/maynoothuniversity